SAP-samples/teched2023-XP286v/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2023-XP286v)](https://api.reuse.software/info/github.com/SAP-samples/teched2023-XP286v)

-# Session ID - Session Title
+# XP286v - SAP Business Technology Platform Solution Diagrams

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called XP286v - SAP Business Technology Platform Solution Diagrams.

 ## Overview

-This session introduces attendees to...
+Solution diagrams allow you to visualize best practices and architectures of solutions running on SAP Business Technology Platform (SAP BTP).
+In turn, this allows you to realize your SAP BTP solutions more easily.
+Learn how to use the icons, apply the design guidelines, and create your own solution diagrams in the best way.

 ## Requirements